You need a job to apply for a visa: This is what we call, the Catch 22 Dilemma

 Read more on the minimum points requirement: 'Does a point score of 100 guarantees you that your EOI will be successful?
 Unfortunately not.'

 To find out what it takes to qualify under the Skilled Migrant Category, see our Quick Self-Check Guide.

 Your EOI is more likely to be successful if you have employment in a skills shortage area.

-Find out how we can help you to find a job and how our powerful Service Fusion will empower you to overcome the Catch 22 hurdle!
+Find out how we can help you to find a job and how our powerful Service Fusion will empower you to overcome the Catch 22 Dilemma!

 Are you eligible to work and live in New Zealand?
 Find out by using our Quick Self-Check Guide.

-Read more about applying for New Zealand residency through the Skilled Migrant Category:
+Read more about applying for New Zealand residence through the Skilled Migrant Category:

 - Will you be able to claim points for your qualifications?

 - Will you be able to claim bonus points for your professional expertise?

 - Do you have to be registered in New Zealand?